godeploy/PL-100/Instructions/Labs/lab05-power-automate.md

 25. Press the **\[ENTER\]** key.

 26. Type **Current Status:** go to the Dynamic pane, select the **Expression** tab, paste the expression below, and click OK.
-This expression will show the label of the option set instead of the value.
+This expression will show the label of the Choice instead of the value.

 `triggerOutputs()?['body/_statuscode_label']`